-Biological integrity is evaluated using macroinvertebrate and/or fish communities collected within the water body.
-At a minimum, paired biological and physical data must be collected using methods outlined in a Quality Assurance Project Plan with requirements equal to or more stringent than that of DEQ or USGS.
-Chemical data for biological integrity analysis should be collected as per methods outlined within Section 6.1 - 6.12 of this document.
+Biological integrity is evaluated using macroinvertebrate and/or fish communities collected within the waterbody.
+At a minimum, biological data must be collected using methods outlined in a Quality Assurance Project Plan with requirements equal to or more stringent than that of DEQ.
 Results from acute and chronic toxicity tests of vertebrates and invertebrates will also be evaluated, when available, but are not required to make a use determination.